JJPR030803/NetGuard/docs/index.md

-# Network Security Suite Documentation
+# NetGuard Documentation

-Welcome to the comprehensive documentation for the Network Security Suite - an enterprise-level network security monitoring and analysis platform with machine learning capabilities.
+Welcome to the comprehensive documentation for NetGuard - an enterprise-level network security monitoring and analysis platform with machine learning capabilities.

 ## Overview

-The Network Security Suite is a complete security monitoring solution that combines real-time packet capture, advanced analysis, and machine learning-based threat detection.
+NetGuard is a complete security monitoring solution that combines real-time packet capture, advanced analysis, and machine learning-based threat detection.
 This documentation provides detailed information about all components of the suite.

 ## Key Features